threadous/Troo_1.1-API-Documentation/docs/index.md

 • `Events MyScript:PetHandler:RemoteEvent` <br>

 In the case of this command, `Events` is the parent and the arguments that come after the space are the children which will be parented after execution.

+<h3>Removing An Object From A Folder</h3>

+The current version of Troo does not support this feature yet, it may be introduced in the future.